okteto/blog-proposals/How-to-Build-a-Flask-ReactJS-Application-and-Deploy-to-Okteto.md

 };

 ```
-Now click on the a particular todo and you should see something like this:
+Now click on the particular todo and you should see something like this:

   ![image 4]()
 ## Conclusion
-In this article I took you on how to build and run a Flask and React application with Docker and deploy it easily to Okteto.
+In this article, I took you on how to build and run a Flask and React application with Docker and deploy it easily to Okteto.
 Deploying you application to Okteto can help you see what your application will look like during deployment as you are building or making changes.
 It will also free up your local machine since you will be running the server on the cloud.
 From this tutorial, I am hopeful that you will be able to work with Okteto in your current or future Flask and React projects.
 You can find the code used in this article on GitHub.